SAP/cloud-security-services-integration-library/samples/sap-java-buildpack-api-usage/README.md

 ```

 #### Configure the manifest
-The [vars](../vars.yml) contain hosts and paths that need to be adopted.
+The [vars](../vars.yml) contain hosts and paths that need to be adapted.

 This sample uses the `AccessToken` interface to extract user data from the principal.
 For this to work the environment
 variable `ENABLE_SECURITY_JAVA_API_V2` is set to `true`.
 This can be done in the [`manifest.yml`](manifest.yml) file inside the